Hester Burton

-Hester Burton (6 December 1913 – 17 September 2000) was an English writer, mainly of historical fiction for children and young adults.
+Hester Burton (née Wood-Hill; 6 December 1913 – 17 September 2000) was an English writer, mainly of historical fiction for children and young adults.
 She received the Carnegie Medal for her 1963 novel Time of Trial, which like many of her books was illustrated by Victor Ambrus.

 Early life

-She was born Hester Wood-Hill on 6 December 1913, in Beccles, Suffolk, where her father was elected town Mayor three times.
+She was born Hester Wood-Hill on 6 December 1913 in Beccles, Suffolk, where her father was elected town mayor three times.
 From 1925 to 1936, she attended Headington School, Oxford and then St Anne's College, Oxford, where she received an honours degree in English.
 In 1937, she married Reginald W. B. Burton, a Classics don at Oriel College.
 They had three daughters.

 Non-fiction

 In 1949, Burton published a biography of Barbara Bodichon, the 19th-century feminist, artist and educationalist.
 She worked for Oxford University Press from 1956 to 1964, contributing two volumes to the Oxford Sheldonian English Series for secondary schoolchildren: Coleridge and the Wordsworths, 1953, and Tennyson in 1954.
 She worked as an assistant editor for the revised Oxford Junior Encyclopaedia, and edited two 1959 anthologies: A Book of Modern Stories and Her First Ball.

 In addition, Burton edited works by friends and colleagues, including Thomas Hardy: Distracted Preacher?
 Hardy's Religious Biography and its Influence on his Novels by Timothy R. Hands and Mike Esbester.